zowe/docs-site/docs/getting-started/freqaskques.md

 <summary></summary>

-The Zowe Explorer VSCode extension provides developers new to the mainframe with a modern UI, allowing to access and work with the data set, USS, and job functionalities in a fast and streamlined manner.
+The Zowe Explorer VSCode extension provides developers new to the mainframe with a modern UI, allowing you to access and work with the data set, USS, and job functionalities in a fast and streamlined manner.
 In addition, Zowe Explorer enables you to work with Zowe CLI profiles and issue TSO/MVS commands.

 </details>